Updated: Apr 22

 In another pan, on low heat add a handful of slivered almonds and quickly toast until golden brown.
 Remove toasted almonds and set aside for serving.

-In the same pan, on medium low heat add 1 tsp Vegan Butter and a handful of raisins or Sultanas.
+In the same pan, on medium low heat add 1 tsp Vegan Butter or Coconut Oil and a handful of raisins or Sultanas.
 Toss the raisins with the butter until they are softened.
 Remove from heat and set aside for serving.

 To serve; add cooked vermicelli to a dessert cup, pour over with warm spiced milk and top with raisins and almonds.